danielaparker/jsoncons/doc/ref/jsonpath/flatten.md

 template<class Json>
 Json unflatten(const Json& value)
 ```
-Flattens a json object or array to a single depth or object of key-value pairs, and unflattens that object back to the original json.
+Flattens a json object or array to a single depth object of key-value pairs, and unflattens that object back to the original json.
 The keys in the flattened object are normalized json paths.
 The values are primitive (string, number, boolean, or null), empty object (`{}`) or empty array (`[]`).